Wurielle/auto-ls/README.md

 Whenever a process is opted in, Auto LS will watch the creation of this process in the future, start LS and start scaling when the process is created.

 By opting in, a new profile is created in LS and, optionally, a new profile in RivaTuner (which is based on your default RivaTuner Profile).
 This allows you to only fiddle with the framerate limit and your framegen multiplier once.
-Evey time you launch a game that has been opted in, Auto LS will launch LS and RivaTuner and scale the game without you having to do anything.
+Every time you launch a game that has been opted in, Auto LS will launch LS and RivaTuner and scale the game without you having to do anything.

 ## How to use